vdesabou/kafka-docker-playground/other/cp-ansible-playground/README.md

 ## How to run

 ```
-$ playground run -f start<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path> <host yml file>
+$ playground run -f start<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> <host yml file>
 ```

 `hosts-plaintext.yml` host file should be used as the base file, then you can modify it to include your changes: